 You need to do a lot to be successful in your job hunt.
 Network.
 Interview.
 Send out resumes.
 Plan things out……there is a lot to do when looking for work.
-One way to make all of that easier is to prepare for your job hunt before you start looking for work.
+One way to make all of that easier is to prepare for your job search before you start looking for work.

 Recently a good friend of mine was laid off from his dream job.
 I posted a few simple things on LinkedIn that everyone should do before they get laid off.
 In less than a week, more than 1500 people read that post.
 Why?
 Because eventually everyone looks for a new job.
 And one way to make that better, and easier, is to do some things while you have a job.